francois-durand/package_helper_2_test/README.rst

 Package Helper 2 Test is a test of Package Helper 2.
 It is very nice.
+And very beautiful.

 * Free software: GNU General Public License v3